Measuring Customer Retention for Better Sales Performance

-The good thing is this a fairly straightforward(ish) formula to get our heads around.
+The good thing is that this a fairly straightforward(ish) formula to get our heads around.

-- Figure out size of the pitch your playing on, or in other, words how many direct competitors do you have.
+Figure out the size of the pitch you’re playing on, or in other, words how many direct competitors do you have.
 In this case, let’s say there are 5 of you.